We’ve compiled some of the amazing places across the UK which promote a positive frame of mind through outdoor learning.

 For an even more exciting journey, Path Hill Outdoors also runs expeditions for pupils from the Peak District, to the Ridgeway (described as Britain’s oldest road) and further afield to Sweden.

 The Wildfowl & Wetlands Trust has ten sites which offer school groups not only discounted rates to each of its centres but also the chance to discover rare and exotic birds, mammals and its expansive wetlands.
-Slimbridge Wetland Centre in, the largest of the ten in Gloucestershire, hosts a hands-on learning session before taking pupils to an otter talk and feed.
+Slimbridge Wetland Centre in Gloucestershire, the largest of the ten, hosts a hands-on learning session before taking pupils to an otter talk and feed.

 From there children can try and spot the rarest goose in the world across the Severn Estuary at one of the hideaways, before taking in the different species of amphibian in Toad Hall.

-Swansea university conducted a study last year which looked at the positive impacts on children’s mental wellbeing when learning away from the desks.
+Swansea university conducted a study in 2019 which looked at the positive impacts on children’s mental wellbeing when learning away from the desks.
 You can read the report’s findings here.